St. Jude Family of Websites

 B-cell precursor acute lymphoblastic leukemia (B-ALL) has a cure rate exceeding 85% in children, but outcomes in adults are poor.
 A phase 3 clinical trial recently demonstrated that adding the immunotherapy drug blinatumomab to consolidation chemotherapy in adults with [BCR::ABL1-negative] B-ALL increased three-year survival from 68% to 85%.
 The study was restricted to patients with no measurable residual disease after receiving standard intensification before the modified consolidation therapy.
 Investigators from Mayo Clinic, St. Jude Children’s Research Hospital and Memorial Sloan Kettering Cancer Center led the collaborative clinical trial.

-“Overall, the magnitude of benefit for patients we saw was very striking,” said co-senior author Charles Mullighan, MBBS (Hons), MSc, MD, Comprehensive Cancer Center deputy director and St. Jude Department of Pathology member.
+“Overall, the magnitude of benefit for patients we saw was very striking,” said co-senior author Charles Mullighan, MBBS (Hons), MSc, MD, member of the St. Jude Department of Pathology.
 “It worked so well that it led to an early stop to the trials so patients could cross over from the control to the treatment group.
 The results suggest blinatumomab incorporation into consolidation therapy should become the standard of care for adult BCR-ALL.”

 The study, published in the New England Journal of Medicine, tested the efficacy of blinatumomab, a drug that uses a patient’s own immune cells to target their cancer.
 The therapy draws together two separate molecules: CD3, a molecule on T cells responsible for tumor killing, and CD19, a protein present on cancerous B-cell precursors.
 Blinatumomab helps T cells find more tumor cells by bringing them together so the immune system can destroy leukemia cells.
 The drug is already approved for relapsed or refractory BCR-ALL.